menu

 by Krystal Douglas

-Fashion lines cost more to start if you don't know what you're doing.
+Fashion lines cost more to start if you don't speak the language of the people you have to hire.

 The majority of the work happens before you ever approach a factory for manufacturing.